 - Light deprivation:

 - Controlling the photoperiods of your crops allows you to spur faster growth and trick your plants into blooming on cue.
 You can initiate multiple harvests per year through controlled light exposure, similar to the light deprivation growing you would be practicing with a greenhouse.
+It’s also wise to use some form of Home Automation lighting in this setup.

 Greenhouse cannabis cultivation is a happy middle ground between outdoor and indoor growing, blending a number of advantages from each extreme.
 Greenhouse growing costs less than indoor growing, but allows for year-round growing and harvesting, unlike outdoor growing.
 Greenhouses are often associated with having an inferior product compared to indoor growing, but if you install growing lights and use them as supplemental lighting on cloudy days, you won’t lose any plant growth.